krishaamer/green-filter-research/research/methodology.md

 -   Ries (2011)
 -   Design Studies Journal

-Research through design as a method for interaction design research in HCI
+*Research through design* is a method for interaction design research in Human-Computer Interaction (HCI).

 -   Zimmerman, Forlizzi and Evenson (2007)